 How to Visit Nusa Penida

-Accommodation is available on nearby Nusa Lembongan for diving at Nusa Penida, and the island can be reached by public boat from the mainland areas of Sanur, Kusamba or Padang Bai in East Bali.
-Many dive operators based in Bali offer diving day trips to Nusa Penida also.
-There are dive sites for beginners but most of the dives are more suitable for experienced divers as currents can be strong and unpredictable.
+Resort accommodation is available on nearby Nusa Lembongan for scuba diving at Nusa Penida, and the island can be reached by public boat from the mainland areas of Sanur, Kusamba or Padang Bai in East Bali.
+Many operators based in Bali offer diving day trips to Nusa Penida also.
+There are sites for beginners but most are more suitable for experienced divers as currents can be strong and unpredictable.

 Bali's Community-based MPAs

 There are also several small community-based MPAs in Bali that have an established outer boundary and are in the process of developing a management body and zoning plan.
-These are Les MPA and Penuktukan MPA in the north east of Bali, and Pemuteran MPA and Bondalem MPA in the north part of Bali.
+These are Les MPA and Penuktukan MPA in the north east of the island, and Pemuteran MPA and Bondalem MPA in the north.

 Other Marine Conservation Efforts